KivalEvan/BeatSaber-JSMap/README.md

 You may get this package from [NPM](https://www.npmjs.com/package/bsmap) or [JSR](https://jsr.io/@kvl/bsmap) using respective package manager.

-For utility, schema, type-only, or core consumers, prefer a narrow subpath.
+For utility, schema, type-only, or optional class-adapter consumers, prefer a narrow subpath.
 Utility consumers can use `utils/math`, `utils/colors`, or `utils/misc` for one category, or `utils` for all utilities.
 These imports exclude the root filesystem and I/O graph.
 Use a versioned schema subpath when only one version is required.

 #### JSR subpaths